Tendering & Company Classification

 What is tendering?

-Tendering is the process of inviting bids for a certain large project that must be submitted within a given deadline.
+Tendering and company classification is the process of inviting bids for a certain large project that must be submitted within a given deadline.

 How is tendering related to takeover bids?